harfbuzz/harfbuzz/RELEASING.md

 8. Tag the release and sign it: Eg. "git tag -s 1.4.7 -m 1.4.7".
 Enter your GPG password.

-9. Build win32 bundle.
-See [README.mingw.md](README.mingw.md).

-10. Push the commit and tag out: "git push --follow-tags".
+9. Push the commit and tag out: "git push --follow-tags".

-11. Go to GitHub release page [here](https://github.com/harfbuzz/harfbuzz/releases), edit the tag, upload win32 bundle and NEWS entry and save.
-    No need to upload source tarball as we rely to GitHub's automatic tar.gz generation.